Updated: March 3, 2021, 1:47 p.m.

 - Have the families been isolating, and free from contagion?

 Troop Activities at Camp

 Troop meeting space at GSWCF camp properties is currently available by reservation; however, the capacity of each troop meeting space varies by facility.
 Any requests will be considered on a case-by-case basis based on number of attendees (note that we may not be able to accommodate any groups larger than 20 at this time.)
 Troop leaders are required to sanitize all surfaces prior to allowing girls to enter the meeting space and again after all girls have left.
 This should include any areas that are used beyond the reserved meeting space (bathrooms, etc.).

-If you are interested in hosting your Girl Scout meeting at one of our camp properties on Wednesdays or Thursdays, you can find more details and the link to reserve on our Troop Camping page.
-Before you can meet at camp, you'll need to read and agree to our guidelines (after completing the form, please email it to firstname.lastname@example.org).
-If demand is high enough, we will look at expanding to other days of the week.
+If you are interested in hosting your Girl Scout meeting at one of our camp properties, you can find more details and the link to reserve on our Troop Camping page.
+Before you can meet at camp, please review the in-person meeting guidelines and complete this agreement form.
 Please note: Tagalongs (non-Girl Scout members, including younger siblings and adults who are not registered volunteers) cannot be brought to these troop meetings.

-Adult trainings on our camp properties begin in October.
+Adult trainings are available at our camp properties.
 You can register for these by logging in to your MyGS account and selecting the gsLearn option.

 In response to the COVID-19 outbreak, we have increased our cleaning protocols to follow CDC guidelines by disinfecting with a bleach solution or Clorox wipes for common surfaces such as doorknobs and activity tables.